Penny167/meet/README.md

 The project can be cloned from the project repository on github.
 Packages can then be installed using npm install.

 Create-react-app incorporates the test runner Jest by default.
 Enzyme requires an adapter to be compatible with React v17 and this is imported and configured within the setupTests.js file.

+The framework Serverless is used to deploy the functions that handle the authentication and authorization requests to the remote server.
+The functions themselves are created using Google APIs to access the Google calendar API and authenticate users using Google credentials.

 Serverless was installed globally so is not included in the package.json file.
 The AWS template in Serverless was used to create an "auth-server" directory, which contains the files where the serverless functions were created and configured.